 There are all kinds of units of measurements we could use to measure land area, so why do we use the acre?
 There are several reasons.
 The acre is what England was using at the time the United States was being established.
 Since that’s what we’ve always used and often don’t like change, we’ve kept using it.

-Since square footage is used with so many properties, especially with structures on them, it’s useful to know how to convert square feet to acres and acres to square feet.
+Since square footage is used with so many properties, especially land with houses and commercial properties with structures on them, it’s useful to know how to convert square feet to acres and acres to square feet.
 The easiest way to do this is to use proportions or simple multiplication and division.

 When converting acres to square feet, since 1 acre = 43,560 square feet, multiply the acreage by 43,560.
 Here's a simple example.